History of the United States (1849–1865): John Brown's raid

-Election of 1860
+Presidential election of 1860

 The Democratic National Convention for the Election of 1860 was held in Charleston, South Carolina, despite it usually being held in the North.
 When the convention endorsed the doctrine of popular sovereignty, 50 Southern delegates walked out.
 The inability to come to a decision on who should be nominated led to a second meeting in Baltimore, Maryland.
-At Baltimore, 110 Southern delegates, led by the so-called "fire eaters," walked out of the convention when it would not adopt a platform that endorsed the extension of slavery into the new territories.
+At Baltimore, 110 Southern delegates, led by the so-called "fire eaters", walked out of the convention when it would not adopt a platform that endorsed the extension of slavery into the new territories.
 The remaining Democrats nominated Stephen A. Douglas for the presidency.
 The Southern Democrats held a convention in Richmond, Virginia, and nominated John Breckinridge.
 Both claimed to be the true voice of the Democratic Party.

 Former Know Nothings and some Whigs formed the Constitutional Union Party which ran on a platform based around supporting only the Constitution and the laws of the land.

 Abraham Lincoln won the support of the Republican National Convention after it became apparent that William Seward had alienated certain branches of the Republican Party.
 Moreover, Lincoln had been made famous in the Lincoln-Douglas Debates and was well known for his eloquence and his moderate position on slavery.

 Lincoln won a majority of votes in the electoral college, but only won two-fifths of the popular vote.
-The Democratic vote was split three ways and Lincoln was elected as the 16th President of the United States.
+The Democratic vote was split three ways and Lincoln was elected as the 16th president of the United States.

 Secession

 Lincoln's election in November led to a declaration of secession by South Carolina on December 20, 1860.
-Before Lincoln took office in March 1861, six other states had declared their secession from the Union: Mississippi, (January 9, 1861), Florida (January 10), Alabama (January 11), Georgia, (January 19), Louisiana (January 26), and Texas (February 1).
+Before Lincoln took office in March 1861, six other states had declared their secession from the Union: Mississippi (January 9, 1861), Florida (January 10), Alabama (January 11), Georgia (January 19), Louisiana (January 26), and Texas (February 1).

 Men from both North and South met in Virginia to try to hold together the Union, but the proposals for amending the Constitution were unsuccessful.
 In February 1861, the seven states met in Montgomery, Alabama, and formed a new government: the Confederate States of America.
 The first Confederate Congress was held on February 4, 1861, and adopted a provisional constitution.
 On February 8, 1861, Jefferson Davis was nominated President of the Confederate States.